 New products in the Annie’s portfolio include protein bars and sour fruit snacks.

-Cascadian Farm is launching its first new boxed cereal in two years, Honey Vanilla Crunch is gluten-free and made with sweet potatoes and chickpeas, Ms. Vernón said.
+Hidden vegetables also figure into a new product from Cascadian Farm.
+Its first new boxed cereal in two years, Honey Vanilla Squares are gluten-free and made with sweet potatoes and yellow peas, Ms. Vernón said.

 “We’re not making that the No. 1 screaming headline because we don’t want someone to think their breakfast cereal tastes like vegetables,” she added.

 Cascadian Farm has been part of General Mills’ portfolio for two decades, and its founder, Gene Kahn, remains involved in the business, “feeding our inspiration,” Ms. Vernón said.